xorbit/wesp32-demos/wesp32_light_server/README.md

 # wESP32 MicroPython demo: dimmable LED light with built-in web UI

+**IMPORTANT NOTE:
+Due to a conflict between developer pfalcon and MicroPython, the Picoweb server used by this demo does not work with standard MicroPython, only with [pfalcon's Pycopy fork](https://github.com/pfalcon/pycopy).
+Unfortunately, binary images for this fork are not available, so you can only use it if you compile your own image from source.
+This example repo contains the `wesp32_light_server_socket` demo that uses low level socket code to implement a simple web server that is not subject to the politics and whims of developers.**

 This demo provides example code for using [MicroPython](https://micropython.org/) on the wESP32.
 It implements a web server that can be accessed to set the PWM level of the IO23 output.

 Various scripts are provided to simplify some of the complexities that come with using a powerful firmware like MicroPython.
 Note that error handling in these scripts is minimal, this is done to keep them clear so they can be used to learn how each operation works.
 And because I'm lazy. :)